Iceland – the land of fire and ice.

 Over time, the water from these small ponds began seeping into the porous lava rack below.
 As the water began to penetrate the lava rock aquifer, contaminants, debris, and sediment were filtered from the water before it eventually got pushed out as groundwater – the source of the springs that feed the Silfra fissure.
 This filtration continues today, a process which – according to geological surveys – can take upwards of 100 years to complete.
 The result?
 Arguably the world’s cleanest, purest potable water.

 If we lost you somewhere back in the Neolithic period a few thousand years back, let’s recap: Enormous glaciers were melting and the water was flowing through Iceland when an insanely huge volcano exploded and sent molten lava spewing in all directions.
 The glacial meltwater that used to flow as a river ended up pooling in the lava fields made by the volcano, at which point it soaked into the ground and pushed through the cooled lava rock for about a hundred years before popping back out of the ground as some of the cleanest, clearest water on our planet.
 If this doesn’t redefine the word ‘awesome’ in your book then go back up to the top and start reading again.
 Iceland – the most beautiful, complex, metal place on the planet.
-Learn more about our student trip to Iceland below!
+Learn more about our Iceland volunteer programs today!

 FeaturedJourneysView All Journeys